The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 As well as ensuring that a styler is a good match for curly hair specifically based on our testing insights, hair experts note that there are a few other considerations worth bearing in mind before you purchase a new pair of straighteners.

 - Temperature range: “When looking for a straightener for curly hair, it’s best to check temperature settings and whether it can style all hair types,” explains celebrity hairstylist and Dyson ambassador Larry King.
-Between 180–210°C is the recommended temperature for thicker, coarser and curly hair types.
+Between 180ºC and 210°C is the recommended temperature for thicker, coarser and curly hair.

-- Plate size: For thick or curly hairstyles, wider plates will usually do the job better as they can straighten a larger section of hair at once, cutting down the overall styling time.
+- Plate size: For thick or curly hairstyles, wider plates will usually do the job better as they can straighten a larger section of hair at once, which cuts down the overall styling time.

 FAQs on the best straighteners for curly hair